During the ten-week Internal Medicine Clerkship you will participate in many activities, briefly described below.

 During the last week of the clerkship a clinical skills exercise will be conducted at the Professional Development Laboratory at 801 North Rutledge, on the third floor.
 You will be observed by faculty or residents as you interview and/or examine four patients.
 Other clinical skills will also be assessed.
 Immediate feedback will be provided and your performance will be evaluated to assess your clinical skills.

-Also, during this week there will be critical incident teaching experiences which include two interactive scenarios.
+Also, during the first week there will be critical incident teaching experiences which include two interactive scenarios.
 Attendance is required.

 Your logbook is a record of the patients you have seen during the clerkship.
 Every complete history and physical examination or initial consultation that you perform should be recorded in the appropriate place in your logbook.
 In addition, ambulatory patient encounters should be recorded and procedures, such as venipuncture, bladder catheterization, and others should be recorded in the appropriate place in your log.
 The Medicine Clerkship Logbook is available on the web.
 Please keep your logs up to date – once the patients are gone it will be very difficult for you to describe them accurately.